Cloud Data Warehouse Migration 101: Expert Tips

 “This is the fundamental question on cloud data warehouses,” he adds.
 “Are you building a better data warehouse, or is a cloud data warehouse one of the technologies you are using to surface data to the business from a collaborative data mesh?
 I’d argue if it’s not the latter, you might as well save your money.”

-Cloud data warehousing has matured — and so has the market.
+Cloud data warehousing is the preferred approach for most enterprises.
 However, launching your own cloud data warehouse requires a clearly defined business impact.
 Cost is no longer — if it ever has been — an adequate justification, and lift and shift is a losing strategy.

 Just as important, IT leaders must make conscious decisions about the data to move and in many cases, this should be about ensuring the newly moved data is trustworthy and adds business value.
 And this needs to be done in a way that ensures data going forward is governed, protected, and supports compliance requirements.
-Check these boxes, and you’ll do more than widen access to enterprise data – you’ll launch a smarter foundation to support data-driven decision making across your entire organization.
+Take this approach and you’ll do more than widen access to enterprise data – you’ll launch a smarter foundation to support data-driven decision making across your entire organization.

 Contents